pineapple-spire/pineapple-spire.github.io/index.md

 The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.

-Milestone 1 was managed using [BowFolio GitHub Project Board M1](https://github.com/bowfolios/bowfolios/projects/1):
+Milestone 1 was managed using [pineapple-spire GitHub Project Board M1](https://github.com/orgs/pineapple-spire/projects/1):

 ![](images/project-board-1.png)